SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/chip-tool-wifi.md

 In a PuTTY session to the Matter hub, use the chip-tool to test the Matter lock device.

-   1. Control the lock status of the lock MAD using `./chip-tool doorlock unlock-door <nodeID> 1 --timedInteractionTimeoutMs 1000`.
-Lock status can be checked by using `./chip-tool doorlock read lock-state <nodeID> 1`
+   1. Control the lock status of the lock MAD using `./chip-tool doorlock unlock-door <node_id> 1 --timedInteractionTimeoutMs 1000`.
+Lock status can be checked by using `./chip-tool doorlock read lock-state <node_id> 1`

    Ex: